Agoric/documentation/main/guides/subquery-indexing.md

 * You can publish it to SubQuery's [Managed Service](https://managedservice.subquery.network/login), where SubQuery will host projects on your behalf.
 There is also a free tier.
 [Find out how](https://academy.subquery.network/run_publish/publish.html).

-* You can publish it to the[decentralised SubQuery Network](https://kepler.subquery.network/dashboard).
+* You can publish it to the [decentralised SubQuery Network](https://kepler.subquery.network/dashboard).
 The SubQuery Network indexes and services data to the global community in an incentivised and verifiable way and supports Agoric from launch.

 ## Resources
 Here are some additional resources to help you get started using SubQuery with Agoric: